MCAlagaesiaNetwork/Fairth/README.md

-# Fairth
+# Fairth 32x
-The Default MCAlagaesia Resource Pack, inspired by Vanilla
+This is the efault Default Resource Pack for the MCAlagaesia-Network and for the MMO Server.
+For creators look into the